MohsenDehghankar/3D-Lemon-Classification/README.md

 Some 3D CNN model implementations are taken from this repository: https://github.com/xmuyzz/3D-CNN-PyTorch

 # Getting started
-Use the main.ipynb notebook to run and test the model.
-Also the pretrained model is available here.
+Use the Lemon-CNN-*.ipynb notebook to run and test the model.
+Also the pretrained model is available [here](https://drive.google.com/file/d/1M_8dYTnM2hnpZmkrHDqqyr8iSdobG6bM/view?usp=sharing).

 # Report
-The report and description of the task can be found here.
+The report and description of the task can be found [here](https://drive.google.com/file/d/1M_8dYTnM2hnpZmkrHDqqyr8iSdobG6bM/view?usp=sharing).